Álvaro Campuzano

-Álvaro Marcial Campuzano (born 12 June 1995) is a Paraguayan footballer who plays as a midfielder for Paraguayan Primera División club Libertad and the Paraguay national team.
+Álvaro Marcial Campuzano (born 12 June 1995) is a Paraguayan professional footballer who plays as a midfielder for Paraguayan Primera División club Libertad and the Paraguay national team.

 Club career

 Born in Barrero, Campuzano first played for the youth academy of Libertad, Rubio Ñú and Cerro Porteño.
 He started his senior career in 2015 in Rubio Ñú.

 In October 2020, he signed for Libertad.

-National team
+International career

-He made his debut for the Paraguay national team on June 18, 2023, against Nicaragua.
+Campuzano made his debut for the Paraguay national team on 18 June 2023, against Nicaragua.